MinecraftForge/Documentation/docs/concepts/resources.md

 In the default mod development kit, assets and data directories are located under the `src/main/resources` directory of the project.

 When multiple resource packs or data packs are enabled, they are merged.
 Generally, files from packs at the top of the stack override those below; however, for certain files, such as localization files and tags, data is actually merged contentwise.
 Mods actually define resource and data packs too, in their `resources` directories, but they are seen as subsets of the "Default" pack.
-Mod resource packs cannot be disabled, but they can be overriden by other resource packs.
+Mod resource packs cannot be disabled, but they can be overridden by other resource packs.
 Mod datapacks can be disabled with the vanilla `/datapack` command.

 All resources should have snake case paths and filenames (lowercase, using "_" for word boundaries), which is enforced in 1.11 and above.